kasjames99/nginx-2420/nginx-2420.md

 You'll now want to change directory into the nginx location using `cd /etc/nginx/`.

-We will create a new serve block for nginx-2420 using `sudo vim sites-available/nginx-2420`
+We will create a new server block for nginx-2420 using `sudo vim sites-available/nginx-2420`

 Inside this file, type `i` to enter insert mode, and add the following configuration:

 ```
 server {
-    listen 80;
+    listen 80; #This line specifies that the server will listen on port 80
-    server_name <droplet_ip> #enter your droplet IP address here;
+    server_name <droplet_ip>; #enter your droplet IP address here

-    root /web/html/nginx-2420;
+    root /web/html/nginx-2420; #This line sets the root directory of the server
-    index index.html;
+    index index.html; #This line specifies the default file to serve when a directory is requested

     location / {
         try_files $uri $uri/ =404;
     }
 }
 ```
+You can find your digitalocean IP under 'server details' in your digitalocean account.

 Once copied, press `esc` to exit insert mode, and type `:wq` to save the file changes.